Phoenix Plaza

 Phoenix Plaza is a mixed use office complex located in midtown Phoenix, Arizona.
 It was built between 1988 and 1990 at a cost of US$158 million.
 There is 1600000 sqft of office space plus 225 hotel rooms.
 Phoenix Plaza has three hi-rise office buildings, a large parking garage and a hotel tower.
 Two distinct design concepts can be seen.
-The façades of CenturyLink Tower, the parking structure and Hilton Suites are colored in the late 1980s design trend of combining the pastel hues of “dusty rose” with turquoise.
+The façades of U-Haul Tower, the parking structure and Hilton Suites are colored in the late 1980s design trend of combining the pastel hues of “dusty rose” with turquoise.
 Phoenix Plaza Towers One and Two are sleek, modern, highly polished and complement the desert inspired buildings, which share their site.
 The architect for the buildings was Langdon Wilson and Phoenix Plaza was developed by the Koll Company and BetaWest Properties, Inc.

-CenturyLink Tower
+U-Haul Tower

-CenturyLink Tower, formerly known as the Qwest Tower, at 397 ft and 26 floors, is the tallest building in Arizona outside of Downtown Phoenix, and the 3rd tallest building in Phoenix and Arizona overall.
+U-Haul Tower, formerly known as CenturyLink Tower and Qwest Tower, at 397 ft and 26 floors, is the tallest building in Arizona outside of Downtown Phoenix, and the 3rd tallest building in Phoenix and Arizona overall.
 The tower's design is a basic square with vertical setbacks on all four sides giving each actual corner of the tower three 45-degree angled corners.
 Adding to the postmodern element is the addition of a single bay style window centered on each face of the tower and spanning floors 2 to 23.
 The crown is a hip roof, pyramid design and is colored turquoise.
-CenturyLink Tower was completed in 1989.
+U-Haul Tower was completed in 1989.